Due to the Red Cross Building being up for sale, we have found a new home.

 The next E.A.T. meeting (education and training) will be February 27 at 7 pm at the Victory Point Ministries Youth Building.
 The club has bought a series of instructional electronics videos which are around 30 minutes long.
 Right now, we are viewing one of these videos, and then Jeff, KD8THX is showing us more advanced technology.

-April 11, 2015 “Ham in a Day.”
+April 8, 2017 “Ham in a Day.”
 This is an opportunity for anyone wishing to get their amateur radio technician license to study and take the exam all in one afternoon.
 Directed study starts at 1:00 and continues till 6:00, when the test will be given.
-For registration and more information, go to: http://tinyurl.com/harchiad .
+For registration and more information, go to: http://tinyurl.com/holohiad .
 Also, anyone holding current technician and general licenses may arrive at 6:00 and take the tests to upgrade.
 Please note that the Lowell ARC holds the Ham in a Day study session three times a year in cooperation with the Holland club.
 There is a Ham in a Day study session every two months.